Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Challenges in VAM signal

 \subsection{VAMs in other Research}

-Prior studies which used the much stronger signal by aggregating human rater scores and using the far more forgiving Pearson correlation found significant overall relationships for MQI items was 0.09 and with CLASS items was 0.18 \citep{kane_gathering_2012}, with statistical significance despite the noise, compared to the Kendall tau 0.11/0.03 and 0.14/0.06 reported for the humans in Figure \ref{fig:alignment}.
+Prior rater-to-VAM studies that used a much stronger signal by aggregating human rater scores and employing the far more forgiving Pearson correlation found that the significant overall relationships for MQI items were 0.09 and for CLASS items were 0.18 \citep{kane_gathering_2012}, with statistical significance despite the noise, compared to the Kendall $\tau_b$ 0.11/0.03 and 0.14/0.06 reported for the humans in Figure \ref{fig:alignment}.
 Concerned with the question of text-only signal identification, we also did the replication of \cite{hardy_all_2024} seen as the green diamonds in Figure \ref{fig:alignment}.